-A password manager is a software application that stores and protects all of your passwords in one secure place.
-It acts as a virtual safe.
-It generates complex, distinct passwords for each of your accounts, and enters the passwords for you.
+Password Managers are software applications that store and protect all of your passwords in one secure place.
+They act as a virtual safe.
+They generate complex, distinct passwords for each of your accounts, and enters the passwords for you.
 The only password you have to remember is the one for your password manager.

 Using a password manager removes the temptation to re-use passwords for multiple accounts, which is risky, or to use a really simple password like "12345," which is even riskier.
 It also means you no longer need to remember a lot of different passwords, although you do need to be sure you don't forget the master password.

 If you choose to use a different password manager other than LastPass, there are other ones available.
 However, UC Irvine does not endorse any of these other products.
 KeePass and 1Password are other products on the market offering free accounts.
 It is strongly recommended to only use well-known and trusted solutions.
 Be wary of solutions with a short history, or that have little or no community feedback.
 The SANS Institute OUCH!
 Newsletter says a good password manager will:

 - Be actively updated and patched (always use the latest version).

 - Encrypt your passwords using industry standard, strong, encryption.
 Be wary of any product that advertises a proprietary or unknown encryption method.

 - Run on all the computers you use.
 Advanced versions also work on mobile devices.